actionhero/actionhero/tutorials/websocket-server.md

 You can also inspect `client.state` (‘connected', ‘disconnected', etc).
 The websocket client will attempt to re-connect automatically.

 If you want to communicate with a websocket client outside of an action, you can call `connection.send(message)` on the server.
 In the client lib, the event message will be fired.
-So, `{`client.on('message, function(m){ ... })`}`.
-Be sure to add some descriptive content to the message you send from the sever (like perhaps `{`{"type": 'message type'}`}`) so you can route message types on the client.
+So, client.on('message, function(m){ ... })`.
+Be sure to add some descriptive content to the message you send from the sever (like perhaps {"type": 'message type'}`) so you can route message types on the client.

 ## Client Methods

-The clent API can be viewed here: [WebSocket Client API](https://docs.actionherojs.com/ActionHero.ActionheroWebsocketClient.html)
+The clent API can be viewed here: [WebSocket Client API](ActionHero.ActionheroWebsocketClient.html)

 ## Linking WebSockets to Web Clients

 ActionHero provides `connection.fingerprint` where available to help you link websocket connections to related web connections.
 While every connection will always have a unique `connection.id`, we attempt to build `connection.fingerprint` by checking the headers the websocket connection began with.
 If the cookie defined by `api.config.servers.web.fingerprint.cookieKey` is present, we will store its value on the websocket connection.

-You can read more about using a value like `connection.fingerprint` in an [authentication middleware](/docs/core/middleware) or using it as a key for session information.
+You can read more about using a value like `connection.fingerprint` in an [authentication middleware](tutorial-middleware.html) or using it as a key for session information.

 ## Config Options